Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning

-This subsection discusses the relationship between the proposed method and the nuclear norm, as we utilize the weighted nuclear norm to measure the temporal inconsistency between multiple snapshots.
+This subsection discusses the relationship between the proposed method and the low-rank regularization, as we utilize the weighted nuclear norm to measure the temporal inconsistency between multiple snapshots.
+Low-rank matrices can be found in multiple fields, such as computer vision and recommendation system~\cite{li2020empirical,udell2019big}.
+Hu et al.~\cite{hu2021low} provides a comprehensive survey of low-rank regularization (LRR), focusing on the impact of using LRR as a loss function via nuclear norm.
+Xiong et al.~\cite{xiong2021wrmatch} applies the nuclear norm to avoid prediction diversity collapse and improve the generalization ability of the classification model.
 The nuclear norm (NN) is a popular convex surrogate function of the $rank$ function widely used for low-rank regularization.
-In fact, low-rank matrices can be found in multiple fields, such as computer vision and recommendation system~\cite{li2020empirical,udell2019big}. \citeauthor{hu2021low} provides a comprehensive survey of low-rank regularization (LRR), focusing on the impact of using LRR as a loss function via nuclear norm. \citeauthor{xiong2021wrmatch} applies the weighted nuclear norm to avoid prediction diversity collapse and improve the generalization ability of the model.
 Essentially, compared to the $\ell^2$ norm which is widely used in previous attempts to measure the distance, the nuclear norm not only encourages diversity, but also distinguishes irrelevance.
 In contrast to previous attempts, our work aims to maximize the weighted nuclear norm of the prediction matrix introduced by multiple snapshots of the prediction model.